Katherine Anarde

 Area(s) of Expertise

-Dr. Anarde’s research combines observational and numerical approaches to investigate how acute and chronic hazards influence the habitability of coastlines.
-Her research on acute hazards has focused on tropical cyclone impacts to sandy coastlines, with projects spanning measurement of ocean waves during storm impact, meteotsunami generation and shoreline impacts, and infrastructure vulnerability.
-Presently, Anarde is investigating the chronic effects of sea level rise on coastal communities, focusing on the frequency and impacts of “sunny day” floods.
-Anarde also studies how coastal management practices (e.g., beach nourishment, inlet stabilization) feedback to alter natural processes in ways that reduce the habitability of the coast.
-Her research is largely interdisciplinary and involves collaboration with economists, geomorphologists, structural engineers, urban planners, and behavioral scientists, as well as coastal stakeholders.
+Dr. Anarde’s research combines measurements and models to investigate how storm (acute) and climate (chronic) hazards influence the habitability of coastlines.
+Her research on acute hazards has focused on tropical cyclone impacts to sandy coastlines, with projects spanning measurement of ocean waves and beach erosion during storm impact, meteotsunami generation, and infrastructure vulnerability.
+Anarde's research on climate hazards focuses on the chronic effects of sea level rise on coastal communities.
+Her projects include monitoring the occurrence and impacts of “sunny day” floods, as well as how humans alter natural processes on barrier islands.
+Her research is largely interdisciplinary and involves collaboration with social scientists as well as coastal stakeholders.

 Grants